gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 ## Overview

-{{% figure src="_assets/umami-logo.png" width="300px" float="right" %}}
+{{% figure src="_assets/umami-logo.png" width="300px" float="right" caption="The Umami logo." %}}

-Umami is an analytics platform. **It is a popular alternative to Google Analytics and allows free use** if you self-host the software on your own server.
-I decided to switch from Google Analytics to Umami because **ad blockers were blocking to many of the visitors** to this blog, [NinjaTerm](https://ninjaterm.mbedded.ninja/) and [NinjaCalc](https://ninjacalc.mbedded.ninja/) (ad blockers block the Google tag script that is downloaded to the users browser from reaching out to Google's servers and registering a page view).
-By using Umami and self-hosting it, I could point a subdomain (e.g. `umami.mbedded.ninja`) at the server running Umami. **There is a very high probability that ad blockers won't block the Umami client-side script** since the request is going out to the same domain as this blog.
+[Umami](https://umami.is/), aside from being a delicious savoury taste, is also an analytics platform. **It is a popular alternative to Google Analytics and allows free use** if you self-host the software on your own server.
+I decided to switch from Google Analytics to Umami because **ad blockers were blocking the Google Analytics script** used to keep track of the number of page visits and unique visitors to this blog, [NinjaTerm](https://ninjaterm.mbedded.ninja/) and [NinjaCalc](https://ninjacalc.mbedded.ninja/).
+By using Umami and self-hosting it, I could point a subdomain (e.g. `umami.mbedded.ninja`) at the server running Umami. **There is a very high probability that ad blockers won't block the Umami client-side script** since the data would now be sent to the same domain as this blog.

+{{% figure ref="fig-umami-dashboard-showing-analytics-for-blog-1" src="_assets/umami-dashboard-showing-analytics-for-blog.png" width="900px" caption="The Umami dashboard showing the page views and visitor count for this blog." %}}

 This page details **how to get Umami setup and running on an AWS Lightsail server instance**.
-AWS Lightsail is a simpler and cheap way of hosting servers that don't need to do much processing.
-Lightsail costs around US$3.50 to $5.00/month for the small size instances that Umami can run on (for small to medium sized sites), using IPv6 only.
+AWS Lightsail is a simple and cheap way of hosting servers that don't need to do much processing.
+Lightsail costs around US$3.50 to $5.00/month for the small size instances that Umami can run on (for small to medium sized sites) using IPv6 only.

 Credit goes to the Digital Ocean's tutorial at https://www.digitalocean.com/community/tutorials/how-to-install-umami-web-analytics-software-on-ubuntu-20-04 for showing me how to do this for the first time.
-This tutorial expands on Digital Ocean's by adding Lightsail specific information, as well as updating some parts relevance in 2024 (e.g. we now have `docker compose` rather than `docker-compose`).
+This tutorial expands on Digital Ocean's by adding Lightsail specific information, DNS information, and updating some parts for relevance in 2024 (e.g. we now have `docker compose` rather than `docker-compose`).

 ## Spinning Up Lightsail Server in AWS

 This assumes you have an AWS account.
 If you don't, go and sign up now!

-Log into the AWS Console, and click on _Services -> Amazon Lightsail_.
+Then log into the AWS Console, and click on _Services -> Amazon Lightsail_.
+Click the "Create instance" button as shown in {{% ref "fig-aws-lightsail-create-instance" %}}.

-{{% figure src="_assets/aws-lightsail-create-instance.png" width="900px" %}}
+{{% figure ref="fig-aws-lightsail-create-instance" src="_assets/aws-lightsail-create-instance.png" width="900px" caption="The Amazon Lightsail homepage with the \"Create instance\" button." %}}

 Firstly, choose an "Instance Location".
-Pick something close to where most of your users are, but in the end it doesn't matter much!
+You can pick something close to where most of your users are, but in the end it doesn't matter much!

 Then under "Select a blueprint", click "Operating System (OS) only".
-Select Ubuntu 22.04.
-You could choose a different Linux OS, like AWS Linux, but the commands will be different (e.g. you'll have to use `yum` instead of `apt`) and the nginx config files structure won't be setup to use `sites-available`/`sites-enabled` (slightly different ways of doing things).
+Select Ubuntu 22.04 as shown in {{% ref "fig-picking-ubuntu-22-04-in-lightsail" %}}.
+You **could choose a different Linux OS, like AWS Linux, but the commands will be different** (e.g. you'll have to use `yum` instead of `apt`) and the nginx config files structure won't be setup to use `sites-available`/`sites-enabled` (slightly different ways of doing things).

-{{% figure src="_assets/picking-ubuntu-22-04-in-lightsail.png" width="800px" %}}
+{{% figure ref="fig-picking-ubuntu-22-04-in-lightsail" src="_assets/picking-ubuntu-22-04-in-lightsail.png" width="800px" caption="Picking Ubuntu 22.04 LTS as the OS in Lightsail." %}}

-Select or create a keypair to authenticate with this server.
+Then select or create a keypair to authenticate with this server.
 If creating a new keypair, the private key will be downloaded.
 Save this for later when we need to ssh into the instance to set it up.

+{{% aside type="warning" %}}
+Don't lose your private key, you can't re-download it from the Lightsail console!
+{{% /aside %}}

 Select the _Networking Type_.
-As of March 2024, Amazon is about to charge more for servers that have IPv4 addresses.
-IPv6 only should work fine -- except that IPv6 doesn't work for cloning projects of GitHub, nor some docker-based commands which fetch data from remotes.
-What we can do though is perform all of the setup with a public IPv4 address, and then once we are complete, create a Snapshot, and create a new instance from the Snapshot that is IPv6 only.
-More on this below.

-So for now select `Dual stack` for the Networking Type.
+As of March 2024, Amazon is about to charge more for servers that have IPv4 addresses. **IPv6 only should work fine -- except that IPv6 doesn't work for cloning projects of GitHub, nor some docker-based commands which fetch data from remotes.** What we can do though is perform all of the setup with a public IPv4 address, and then once we are complete, create a Snapshot, and create a new instance from the Snapshot that is IPv6 only.
+So let's continue with an instance which has both an IPv4 and IPv6 address -- select `Dual stack` for the Networking Type as shown in {{% ref "fig-choosing-dual-stack-and-size-lightsail" %}}.

 Select a size.
 Umami does not take many resources to run.
 However I had issues with the memory capped at 512MB, so I picked the 1GB RAM/40GB SSD size (as of March 2024, US$5.00/month).
+Let me know if you get is running successfully on smaller resources!

-{{% figure src="_assets/choosing-dual-stack-and-size-lightsail.png" width="700px" %}}
+{{% figure ref="fig-choosing-dual-stack-and-size-lightsail" src="_assets/choosing-dual-stack-and-size-lightsail.png" width="700px" caption="Choosing the networking type and size of the Lightsail instance." %}}

 Choose an instance name to easily identify this Lightsail instance in the future, e.g. `Umami-Ubuntu-IPv4-1GB`.
 It's completely up to you and what you want to call it.